 The emotional and logical parts of your brain often conflict.
 The emotional part usually has more influence, but the logical part thinks it’s in charge.
 This lends itself to justifying emotional decisions with (bad) logic.
 We’ll explore some of the excuses you’re making.

-2:45 – A Quote Of The Week.
+What You’ll Learn: [2:45] – A Quote Of The Week.

 “There is a gigantic difference between earning a great deal of money and being rich.”